drgrib/alfred/full-json.md

-# Script Filter JSON Format Examples
+# Full Script Filter JSON Format Examples

 All specifications from the Alfred [Script Filter JSON Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/) page are shown here with the Go code to produce them with this package and the resulting JSON output.